 The lender’s interest rate can fall between 8% to 18%.
 The rate will depend heavily on the return value of the property, the borrower’s credit score, and the experience of the borrower in real estate deals with hard money loans.

 - Are other fees charged by private and hard money lenders?
-Yes, you also can expect hard money lenders to charge 2 to 10 points (2% to 10%) of the loan amount.
+Yes, you also can expect hard money lenders in Tampa to charge 2 to 10 points (2% to 10%) of the loan amount.

 - What are typical interest rates on a private money loan?
 Interest rates on a private money loan may vary between 8% and 12% but can be altered according to negotiations between the lender and the borrower.